A Chance Of Rain, At Least – KION546

 Remain out of the water to avoid hazardous swimming conditions.

-Overnight: Skies become overcast swiftly after dark with a mixture of both high and low clouds.
-Light onshore winds.
-Expect lows in the upper 40s to low 50s on the coast and high 30s to lower 40s inland.
+Overnight: Mostly cloudy with a few sprinkles possible.
+Lows in the 40s to low 50s.

 Tuesday: Overcast in the morning with light rain possible.
 The better rain chances will be closer to the coast and farther to the north within our viewing areas.
 We will then see partial clearing in the afternoon.
 Temperatures will remain mild with highs in the 60s for most areas.
-Breezy at times inland.

-Extended: Breezy onshore flow will keep the coast somewhat cool Wednesday/Thursday and may keep a few low clouds in the forecast.
-All the while, inland areas will remain seasonable.
-All areas will warm a bit Thursday into Friday with rain chances returning for the weekend.
+A few southern valleys may reach 70ºF.
+Breezy at times inland, then northwesterly onshore winds pick up late for most areas.

+Wednesday: Partly cloudy with cool and breezy onshore flow.
+Highs in the upper 50s to 60s on the coast and 60s to low 70s inland.

+Extended: Skies will remain partly cloudy Thursday as a weak system passes to our north.
+If it drifts farther south, we may have to start talking precip chances, but for now it looks dry.
+Breezy onshore flow will keep coastal areas cool on Thursday with a slight warmup on Friday.
+A stronger system will arrive on the West Coast on Saturday with a more widespread rain event possible.
+It will likely be followed by gusty northwesterly winds.

 -------------------------------------------------------------------------